e3-/resolve/docs/source/index.md

 ### Kicking it off

-Now that we have some background on what `Resolve` is, let's explore how we can run this remarkable model and plan systems for the future. 👷‍♂️🏗️
+Now that we have some background on what `Resolve` is, let's understand and walk through the steps of running `Resolve` and plan clean and reliable electric systems. 👷‍♂️🏗️

 ```{toctree}
 :hidden: